Disruptions caused by COVID-19, support for hard-hit sectors among concerns raised by MPs

 “That’s why we decided that we had to return to Phase 2 (Heightened Alert) and I think if you look at the facts today, I am fully convinced that that was the right judgment call,” he said.

-The Jurong Fishery Port remains the largest active cluster in Singapore with 858 infections as of Tuesday afternoon, while the KTV lounges cluster has 245 cases.
+The Jurong Fishery Port remains the largest active cluster in Singapore with 902 infections as of Tuesday, while the KTV lounges cluster has 245 cases.

 Cases of hospitalisation and those who are very ill have also gone up by three and a half times in the past week, Mr Wong said.